In 1979, Project Theophrastus was founded by Professor William Fortenbaugh.

 The work of Project Theophrastus has been expanded to include the colleagues, pupils and successors of Theophrastus.
 In particular members of the Project intend to redo Fritz Wehrli's Die Schule des Aristoteles/The School of Aristotle.
 Missing texts are being included, the apparatus of variant readings and parallel texts is being enlarged, and an English translation added.
 For details go to Rutgers University Studies in Classical Humanities.

 The Project sponsors biennial meetings which take place at different locations in Europe and America.
-The conferences are open; scholars interested in a future topic are encouraged to contact the organizer.

 Here is a list of past conferences: